 You are here

 Annie has performed at festivals and venues across the United States and Europe, including the Casa da Música (Porto, Portugal), the Hippodrome (London), Musica Nelle Valli (San Martino Spino, Italy), the Great American Music Hall (San Francisco), the Frieze Arts Fair (London), Avalon (Los Angeles), and REDCAT (Los Angeles).
-She is a 2014 Civitella Ranieri Foundation Fellow, and has been awarded grants from the 2018 Cornell Council for the Arts Biennial and the Atkinson Center for a Sustainable Future for her work with bioacoustics researcher Katy Payne and the Hawai'i Marine Mammal Consortium.
+She is a 2014 Civitella Ranieri Foundation Fellow, and has been awarded grants from the Cornell Council for the Arts and the Atkinson Center for a Sustainable Future for her work with bioacoustics researcher Katy Payne and the Hawai'i Marine Mammal Consortium.
 She collaborated with Google Creative Lab in 2019 to create the webtool Pattern Radio for teaching AI to recognize patterns in humpback whale song.

 Annie received her Bachelor of Arts magna cum laude from the College of St. Catherine, and her Master of Fine Arts in Music Performance and Literature with a Specialization in Improvisation from Mills College.
 At Mills, she was awarded the Flora Boyd Piano Performance prize for her work on extended techniques for the piano.